AlpSha/form_validation/README.md

 A library for Flutter developers to handle forms.
-It contains built-in validators and form field objects.
+Based on Riverpod.
+Contains built-in validators and form field objects.
 Doesn't use global key in order to save/reset/submit form.
 Form field objects are updated with input from the user.
 These objects can be used by built-in TextFormField or TextFiel of Flutter.